carlosbornes/CRISP/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to CRISP's documentation!
+(Under development)
 =========================================================
 CRISP is a post-simulation analysis package built on the foundation of Atomic Simulation Environment (ASE).
-It is designed to unlock the secrets hidden within your molecular dynamics simulations, offering a comprehensive suite of tools for in-depth exploration for both analysis and visulaisation.
+It is designed to unlock the secrets hidden within your molecular simulations, offering a comprehensive suite of tools for in-depth exploration for both analysis and visulaisation.

 The CRISP python code is developed through our GitLab repository: